 Not only can they make it easy for group admins to keep on-top of unanswered posts, but members can also quickly find new content on a particular topic they are interested in.

-Having worked with Facebook Group topics, we find that you should keep the number of topics to a minimum.
+Having worked with Group Topics, we find that you should keep the number of topics to a minimum.
 Otherwise you might overwhelm your audience.